How federal laws set the baseline for women’s health, safety, and access

-As of November 2025, women’s political influence is rising, marked by major wins for women in Virginia, Michigan, Minnesota, Georgia, and New Jersey.
+As of January 2026, women’s political influence is rising, marked by major November wins for women in Virginia, Michigan, Minnesota, Georgia, and New Jersey.
 Yet that growing power now collides with shrinking federal safeguards for fair representation.
 The Voting Rights Act faces renewed Supreme Court challenges, as states advance redistricting and voter ID laws.
-Voter-registration efforts on the national and state levels aim to preserve women’s access ahead of 2026.
+Together, these shifts could reshape access and representation ahead of the 2026 elections.

 A key part of the Voting Rights Act (VRA) — Section 2 — is now in jeopardy.
 After a federal appeals court